GuiMarion/EuropeanProject-GameTheory/README.md

 To get started :

-			python3 Shaley.py
+			python3 Shapley.py

-This will print the shapley values for every country.
+This will print the shapley values for every country without taking into account of coalition with value of 0.
+If you want to take them into account please use the -a flag.

+			python3 Shapley.py -a